egberts/easy-admin/README.md

 * No network holes,
 * No hacked box,
 * No more guessing nor remembering settings of zillion things.
+* often better than (or at a minimum equal to) CISecurity

 Just read and answer the questions, be done; up and running.